-At Rites of Passage, we offer a variety of end-of-life services including funerals, memorials, grief support, life reviews, living wakes, and advance planning.
-We also walk with individuals and families through the legal, practical, and emotional aspects of preparing for death.
+At Rites of Passage, we offer a variety of end-of-life services to help you through decisions around funerals, memorials, grief support, life reviews, living wakes, and advance planning.
+We also walk with you and your family through the practical and spiritual aspects of planning and preparing for death.
 Kristabeth has officiated nearly 200 funerals over the past twenty years and has walked with countless individuals and families through grief and loss.

 Funerals, Memorials, and Celebrations of Life